 Wells Fargo & Co.
-(WFC), in a lawsuit it filed as a bond trustee against financially ailing Stockton, California, was awarded possession of three parking garages.
+(WFC:US), in a lawsuit it filed as a bond trustee against financially ailing Stockton, California, was awarded possession of three parking garages.

 San Joaquin County Superior Court Judge Roger Ross in Stockton yesterday made the decision about who controls the garages after Stockton missed a $779,935 payment on lease revenue bonds issued in 2004.

 Stockton, a farming center about 80 miles (130 kilometers) east of San Francisco, is struggling under the weight of escalating retiree costs, dwindling tax revenue, accounting errors and the lingering effects of the recession.
 As part of its effort to avert bankruptcy, the City Council decided Feb.
 28 to default on $2 million in bond payments after missing the bond payment for the parking garages.

 The ruling against Stockton “enables the City to sit down with Wells Fargo to work out terms and conditions that we think will protect the public and assure uninterrupted vital parking services,” Connie Cochran, a spokeswoman for the city, said in an e-mail.
 “These assurances and our ability to work through the details with Wells Fargo are particularly important in light of how essential these resources are to downtown Stockton and special events.”

 Standard & Poor’s lowered its rating on the garage bonds to CC from BB- on Feb.
 29, citing concerns about the city’s “willingness to meet its obligations” after the Feb.
 28 council meeting.